jazalewski1/advent-of-code-2023/README.md

-My solutions to Advent of Code 2022 puzzles.
-Nothing fancy, just as an exercice for my brain :)
+My solutions to Advent of Code 2023 puzzles.
+Nothing fancy, just an exercice for my brain :)

 Project is CMake based.
-To generate files (with ninja for example) run:
+To generate files (for example with ninja) run:
 ```
-cmake -G Ninja -B build
+cmake -G Ninja -B build -S .
 ```

-Each day is a separate target named `d<day_number>p<part_number>`, for example `day 3 - part 2 = d3p2`.
+Each day is a separate target named `d<day_number>p<part_number>`, for example `day 3 part 2 = d3p2`.
 So to compile run:
 ```
 ninja all